What is Click-Through Rate (CTR)?

 For digital and online marketers, click-through rates quantify the success of online advertising or email campaigns.
 Essentially, CTR quantifies the reaction of users to marketing or advertising campaigns.
 The metric is frequently employed in evaluating which ads and keywords are more successful than others.

 If your CTR is low, it may indicate that you are targeting the wrong audience or spending money on irrelevant keywords.
-Additionally, the metric can help evaluate the success of different marketing channels (e.g., website 1 delivers 1% CTR and website 2 returns 3.5% CTR).
+Additionally, the metric can help evaluate the success of different marketing channels (e.g., website 1 delivers 1% CTR, and website 2 returns 3.5% CTR).

 The click-through rate metric comes with one critical drawback.
 Although the click-through rate assesses how well users react to marketing or advertising campaign, it does not translate such success into monetary value.
 In other words, it is difficult to determine how specific marketing activities influence sales and revenue by only looking at the click-through rate.

 Therefore, this metric is commonly used in combination with the conversion rate, which indicates the percentage of clicks that result in actual sales.
-Note that for email campaigns, the click-through rate is considered in combination with the metrics such as open rate and bounce rate.
+Note that for email campaigns, the click-through rate is considered in combination with other metrics such as open rate and bounce rate.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: